JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

  (VirtualEnvName) > ~/we/are/here > master >
 ```

-to something like the following - we remove brackets, an change colors (yes you can use color names here too!):
+to something like the following - we remove brackets, and change colors (yes you can use color names here too!):

 FIXME screenshots

-We achieve this by overwriting the original prompt_virtualenv() function which is defined [here in the original code of the Agnoster theme]( https://github.com/ohmyzsh/ohmyzsh/blob/ab3d42a34cd0600b723de0accc248632f2dcf4e3/themes/agnoster.zsh-theme#L223-L228).
+We achieve this by overwriting the original prompt_virtualenv() function which is defined [here in the original code of the Agnoster theme](https://github.com/ohmyzsh/ohmyzsh/blob/ab3d42a34cd0600b723de0accc248632f2dcf4e3/themes/agnoster.zsh-theme#L223-L228).

 to this: